The season's first ships

 In 2015, icebreakers had to help the John G. Munson leave port on March 20.
 There was no ice in 2016, but the Edwin Gott didn't leave until March 22.

 After the first boats leave winter layup, traffic starts to move within Lake Superior and then, after the Soo Looks open, from other Great Lakes.

 Ah, but when will the first oceangoing boat arrive?
 Whoever guesses that wins the annual First Ship Contest sponsored by the city and the Duluth Seaway Port Authority, and the grand prize of an all-expenses-paid trip to the port town.

+In 2017, the first saltie was the Antigua-flagged Lake Ontario, which arrived April 2 to load grain.
 In 2016, the first saltie was the Dutch-flagged Albanyborg, arriving on April 3.
 It dropped off a load of German wind-turbine parts in Port Colborne, Ont., and continued to Duluth for a load of wheat bound for Italy.